jasondayuan/NLP-DL_Assignment_3/README.md

 ## Task 2
 See `2/reasoning_naive.py`, `2/reasoning_cot.py`, `2/reasoning_icl.py` and `2/reasoning_reflexion.py`.

 Note that you need to replace your own deepseek API key in the corresponding parts in the python scripts.
-The API key in the scripts are already disabled.
+The API keys in the scripts are already disabled.